duke-malaria-collaboratory/time_to_symptomatic_malaria/README.md

 # time_to_symptomatic_malaria_manuscript

-Summary: This repository provides the code needed to conduct the analyses described in the manuscript: Direct measurement of relative contributions of asymptomatic and symptomatic Plasmodium falciparum infections to malaria transmission.
+Summary: This repository provides the code needed to conduct the analyses described in the manuscript: Impact of asymptomatic Plasmodium falciparum infection on the risk of subsequent symptomatic malaria in a longitudinal cohort in Kenya

 System requirements: All code was implemented using R (version 4.0.2).
 Specific R packages used are described in the manuscript and R scripts.
 R can be installed here: https://cran.rstudio.com/